Domestic and Family Violence Innovation Fund

 - 11 Deliver policies and services to address the disproportionate impact of violence on particular groups.

 What are we doing?

 The $20 million Domestic and Family Violence Innovation Fund is a commitment under the NSW Domestic and Family Violence Blueprint for Reform 2016-2021: Safer Lives for Women, Men and Children.
 The Innovation Fund supports innovative early intervention, prevention and crisis solutions to domestic and family violence.
 Seven projects were funded through the first round of the Innovation Fund, and 13 projects in the second round.
-The Innovation Fund targets projects which focus on at-risk and diverse communities, including culturally and linguistically diverse communities, Aboriginal and Torres Strait Islander communities, rural communities, refugees and people with disability.
+The Innovation Fund targets projects which focus on at-risk and diverse communities, including culturally and linguistically diverse communities, Aboriginal and Torres Strait Islander communities, rural communities, refugees, and people with disability.

 What have we achieved so far?

 20 Innovation Fund projects have commenced over two rounds, including 14 projects focused on prevention and early intervention, and six projects focused on crisis response.
-Innovation Fund projects are being evaluated independently, however, preliminary results have been positive, including:
+Innovation Fund projects are being evaluated independently, and preliminary results have been positive, including: